bigdatacloudapi/js-client-info-client/README.md

 A Javascript client for fetching information about a fronted user [BigDataCloud](https://www.bigdatacloud.com) This client works without any Javascript dependencies and has no API key or account requirement...
 Simply load it up and you're ready to fetch information about your frontend users.

-For more information about this API and how it works, [please click here.](https://www.bigdatacloud.com/docs/api/client-info-api)

 ## Documentation

 Documentation specific to this Free API Client is detailed below.
-For more information on other available APIs, please visit our [API area](https://www.bigdatacloud.com/docs).
+For more information about the API, please visit [FREE Client Info API](https://www.bigdatacloud.com/free-api/client-info-api).